Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/audio/dfft.md

 Knowing how to analyze a single trace, we can expand to looking at radar images.

 The data is produced by a radar with a parabolic reflector antenna.
-It produces a highly directive round pencil beam with a <span class="math inline">$2^\\\\circ$</span> spreading angle between half-power points.
+It produces a highly directive round pencil beam with a <span class="math inline"><span class="math inline">$2^\\\\\\\\circ$</span></span> spreading angle between half-power points.
 When directed with normal incidence at a plane, the radar will illuminate a spot of about <span class="math inline">2</span> meters in diameter at a distance of 60 meters.
 Outside this spot, the power drops off quite rapidly, but strong echoes from outside the spot will nevertheless still be visible.

 By varying the pencil beam’s azimuth (left-right position) and elevation (up-down position), we can sweep it across the target area of interest.
 When reflections are picked up, we can calculate the distance to the reflector (the object hit by the radar signal).
 Together with the current pencil beam azimuth and elevation, this defines the reflector’s position in 3D.

 A rock slope consists of thousands of reflectors.
 A range bin can be thought of as a large sphere with the radar at its center that intersects the slope along a ragged line.
 The scatterers on this line will produce reflections in this range bin.
 The wavelength of the radar (distance the transmitted wave travels in one oscillation second) is about 30 mm.
 The reflections from scatterers separated by odd multiples of a quarter wavelength in range, about 7.5 mm, will tend to interfere destructively, while those from scatterers separated by multiples of a half wavelength will tend to interfere constructively at the radar.
 The reflections combine to produce apparent spots of strong reflections.
-This specific radar moves its antenna in order to scan small regions consisting of <span class="math inline">$20^\\\\circ$</span> azimuth and <span class="math inline">$30^\\\\circ$</span> elevation bins scanned in steps of <span class="math inline">$0.5^\\\\circ$</span>.
+This specific radar moves its antenna in order to scan small regions consisting of <span class="math inline"><span class="math inline">$20^\\\\\\\\circ$</span></span> azimuth and <span class="math inline"><span class="math inline">$30^\\\\\\\\circ$</span></span> elevation bins scanned in steps of <span class="math inline"><span class="math inline">$0.5^\\\\\\\\circ$</span></span>.

 We will now draw some contour plots of the resulting radar data.
 Please refer to the diagram below to see how the different slices are taken.
 A first slice at fixed range shows the strength of echoes against elevation and azimuth.
 Another two slices at fixed elevation and azimuth respectively shows the slope.
 The stepped construction of the high wall in an opencast mine is visible in the azimuth plane.